telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 - The network capturing mode captures IPv4 traffic, while IPv6 is not yet supported.

 - The network capturing mode is incompatible with most VPN tools.

     >tip Some VPN tools will automatically close the VPN connection if a third-party network extension is enabled.
 You can try to workaround that by making the VPN connection before starting Fiddler Everywhere and enabling the network capturing mode.

 - The **HTTPS > Connections > Bypass Fiddler for URLs that starts with:** option is incompatible with the **Network Capture** mode.
 Alternatively, you can create a Fiddler rule that executes the **Do Not Decrypt** action on the desired domains.

 - The network capturing mode can capture only outbound traffic.
-Currently, inbound traffic from remote device is not captured.
+Currently, inbound traffic from remote devices is not captured.
 For such cases, use our alternative capturing modes for [Android]({%slug capture-mobile-android-traffic%}), [iOS]({%slug capture-mobile-ios-traffic%}), or [remote PCs]({%slug fiddler-capture-other-computers%}).

 ## Using the Network Capturing Mode